 1. Applications may be obtained at the Township Office Monday through Friday, 8:00 a.m. – 4:00 p.m., or by mail.
 Checks are payable to Lehman Township.
 Inspector is available Monday-Friday 8:00 a.m.-3:30 p.m.

-2. The Township requires a completed Building Permit application (signed and dated), copy of deed, copy of survey, copy of site plan, 3 sets of Building Plans, signed Trespass Waiver, Agent authorization (if applicable), Workers Compensation Insurance form and check payable to Lehman Township (see Building Fees).
+2. The Township requires a completed Building Permit application (signed and dated), copy of deed, copy of survey, copy of site plan, 3 sets of Building Plans, signed Trespass Waiver, Agent authorization (if applicable), Workers Compensation Insurance form and check payable to Lehman Township.
+Building fees will be determined by Building Inspection Underwriters (BIU) after review of your plans.

 3. Once the Building Inspector has approved your application, you will be responsible for inspection requests.
 Some of the various inspections involved include: footers, foundation, concrete slab, rough plumbing, framing & masonry, special and final inspections.